-Are you thinking of leaving your tween at home alone?
-Here's how to determine if your tween is really ready, plus suggestions on making the transition easy for you and your child.
+Are you thinking about leaving your tween at home alone?
+Many parents wait until the tween years to leave their children home alone -- maybe for a few minutes, or for a few hours everyday after school.
+Here's how to determine if your tween is really ready for the responsibility, plus suggestions on making the transition easy for you and your child.

 1. Know the Rules